 - Rinse the lentils and drain.

-- In a large pot, heat the olive oil and add the finely chopped onion and cook it until it starts to soften.
+- In a large pot, heat the olive oil, add the finely chopped onion and cook it until it starts to soften.

 - Add the carrot chunks and drained lentils to the pot.
 Stir for a couple of minutes and then add the water, salt, grated ginger, and turmeric.

-- Bring to the boil and let simmer for 20 minutes before removing from the heat.
+- Bring to the boil and let it simmer for 20 minutes before removing from the heat.

 - Blend the soup until smooth using a blender.

-- Sprinkle the soup with the finely chopped parsley, a dash of coconut milk, some pumpkin seeds and serve while it’s still hot.
+- Sprinkle the soup with the finely chopped parsley, a tablespoon of coconut milk per serving, some pumpkin seeds and serve while it’s still hot.